 How to Know If You’ve Bought Bed Bugs Home

-If you’ve had any bites during your vacation that resemble bed bug or flea bites, it’s best to do a throughout inspection of your luggage before you go home.
-Look at all the tiny crevices of your suitcase (especially around the zippers) and your clothes, especially the dirty ones because bed bugs are drawn to dirty clothes.
+If you’ve had any bites during your vacation that resemble bed bugs or flea bites, it’s best to do a throughout inspection of your luggage before you go home.
+Look at all the tiny crevices of your suitcase (especially around the zippers) and your clothes, especially the dirty clothes because bed bugs are attracted to dirty laundry.
 If you find their droppings, eggs, or bed bugs themselves, you should do a full bed bug removal treatment on all of your clothes and luggage.
 If you can’t find any, that still doesn’t mean that you’re bed-bug-free.
-It’s best to do a full treatment anyway if you have any bites that resemble bed bug bites because dealing with a bed bug house infestation is hundred times worse than doing a full treatment on your clothes and luggage.
+It’s best to do a full treatment anyway if you have any bites that resemble bed bug bites because dealing with a bed bug house infestation is a hundred times worse than doing a full treatment on your clothes and luggage.

 Which Bed Bug Sprays Work on Luggage?

-When selecting a bed bug spray, you must select it carefully, because not all sprays will be effective.
+You must select a bed bug spray carefully because not all sprays will be as effective.
 Also, you should apply them carefully and try to spray all the crevices of your suitcase.
-Low toxicity sprays like SteriFab™ or Bedlam® are only effective when you apply them directly and throughout.
-Alcohol and soap-based sprays are only party-effective because they don’t kill the eggs.
+Low toxicity sprays like SteriFab™ or Bedlam® are only effective when applied directly to and throughout the infected area.
+Alcohol and soap-based sprays are only partially effective because they don’t kill the eggs.
 Most bed bugs are somewhat resilient to Pyrethroid sprays.
-EcoRaider™ and Bed Bug Patrol™ are two plant oil-based pesticides that have recently been proven as really effective against killing bed bugs.
+EcoRaider™ and Bed Bug Patrol™ are two plant oil-based pesticides that have recently proven to be extremely effective against killing bed bugs.
 You can find more info about pesticides for bed bugs over here.

 Do Handheld Steamers Kill Bed Bugs?

-Bedbugs are instantly killed by steam in 160 degrees Fahrenheit or more.
+Bedbugs are killed instantly by steam in 160 degrees Fahrenheit or more.
 Most handheld steamers will reach these temperatures, but professional ones will get even better results.
-If you’re using a cheaper handheld steamer, make sure that it has a constant flow of steam.
+If you’re using a cheaper handheld steamer, make sure that it has a constant steam flow.
 If the steam flow is consistent and thick, you should be able to kill all the bed bugs from your luggage.
-But to be completely sure, you’ll have to use a handheld thermometer to see if the steam reached 160 degrees Fahrenheit.
+But to be sure, you’ll have to use a handheld thermometer to see if the steam reached 160 degrees Fahrenheit.

-To remove any bed bugs from your suitcase, remove any brush attachments from the steamer, and start steaming your suitcase.
-Steam in slow movements, and make sure to cover each place for at least 30-60 seconds, so that the fabric becomes damp and hot, but not completely wet.
+When it comes to removing bed bugs from your suitcase, you will want to remove any brush attachments from the steamer before you start steaming.
+Use the steamer in slow movements and make sure to cover each spot for at least 30-60 seconds.
+You want the fabric to become hot and damp but not completely wet.
 Once you’ve finished the whole suitcase, let it dry.
 To make sure that the treatment is effective, repeat the process one more time.

 What Temperature Kills Bed Bugs?

-Bed bugs are killed in really hot and extremely cold temperatures.
+Bed bugs can’t survive in extreme temperatures.
 Heat treatments are usually more effective in treating bed bugs.
 Bed bugs start to die at 117-123 degrees Fahrenheit.
-A washer in hot cycles is enough to kill off most bed bugs, but for a throughout treatment, it’s advised to use a dryer in the hottest setting for at least 20 minutes.
-Heat boxes and saunas above 120 degrees are also effective.
+A hot washer cycle is enough to kill off most bed bugs.
+For a more thorough treatment, use your dryer in the hottest setting for at least 20 minutes.
+Heat boxes and saunas above 120 degrees are also effective methods.
 Freezers with temperatures below 0 degrees Fahrenheit are also effective but require around four days for all the bed bugs and their eggs to die.
-Although bed bugs start to die below 32 degrees Fahrenheit, it may take weeks for them to die, and eggs die off at lower temperatures, so it’s advised to use cold treatments only below 0 degrees Fahrenheit.
+Although bed bugs start to die below 32 degrees Fahrenheit, it may take weeks for them to die, and eggs won’t die off until you reach lower temperatures.
+You should use cold treatments only below 0 degrees Fahrenheit.

 How Long Can Bed Bugs Survive Inside Luggage?

 Nymphs (a newly hatched bed bug) can survive a few weeks without eating anything.
-Full-grown bed bugs can survive up to five months without feeding.
-This means, that, potentially, you could wrap up your suitcase in a plastic bag, seal it off completely, and let it sit for about six months until all the bed bugs die off hunger.
+Full-grown bed bugs can survive for up to five months without feeding.
+So you could potentially wrap up your suitcase in a plastic bag, seal it off completely, and let it sit for about six months until all the bed bugs die off hunger.